Dirk Nowitzki: Championship season (2010–2011)

-Post-championship and final years (2011–2019)

-2011–12 season: Naismith Legacy Award
+Post-championship period (2011–2013)

 As Dallas celebrated their title, the NBA was in a lockout that ended on December 8, 2011.
 The defending champions lost core players, such as DeShawn Stevenson, J. J. Barea, Peja Stojaković, and Tyson Chandler, while adding Lamar Odom, Delonte West, and veteran all-star Vince Carter in free agency.
 The Mavericks played only two preseason games, which led to a slow start for Nowitzki.
 Nowitzki made his 11th straight All-Star game appearance in Orlando.
 Nowitzki led his team in scoring 45 times during the season.
 Nowitzki's streak of 11 seasons with 1,500 points came to an end after scoring 1,342 in the shortened NBA season.
 Dallas clinched the seventh spot in the West, and were matched against the Oklahoma City Thunder in the 2012 NBA Playoffs.
 The Thunder swept the Mavericks in four games.